 We help people with Parkinson’s disease and movement disorders achieve the highest possible quality of life.

 NYU Langone's Parkinson's and Movement Disorders Center helps people and families living with Parkinson’s disease and other movement disorders to access the best possible medical care and enhance their quality of life.
+We are proud to be a National Parkinson Foundation Center of Excellence since 2009, and to be leaders in Parkinson’s care.

 We take a humanistic, empathetic, and compassionate approach to healthcare that emphasizes the person, rather than the disease.
 In our view, your relationship with your healthcare provider is as important as your treatments and support services.